Improve CKD Chronic Kidney Disease With Nephrologist Sean Hashmi & Renal Dietitian Michele Crosmer With Plant Based Nutrition

 21. The FDA has a warning for all deodorants that contain aluminum.
 Aluminum hydroxide may cause issues with dialysis patients.
 They have natural ones available.
 Check the ingredients.

 24. Optimize cholesterol – Get a fractionalized lipid panel.
 It will give you much more detailed and useful info then the standard lipid panel.
 Numbers to aim for.
-Take a statin if needed or / and an ace inhibitor if needed. input recommended levels.
+Take a statin if needed or / and an ACE or ARB inhibitor if needed. input recommended levels.

 25. Food diet and exercise tips to optimize cholesterol: Need more info. sugar and carbs effect it a lot.
 Don’t eat as much and the bad numbers will drop like a rock.

-26. If getting an RX ask if it’s a renel dose prescription level.
+26. If getting an RX ask if it’s a renal dose prescription level.
+Some prescriptions should be halved when you have CKD.

-28. Ask if the antibiotic is safe for your kidneys.
+28. Ask if the antibiotic is safe for your kidneys or the dose needs reducing.

 30. Don’t get a bladder infection.
 If you do get it taken care of right away.